getsentry/sentry-ruby/README.md

 end
 ```

-To lean more about performance monitoring, please visit the [official documentation](https://docs.sentry.io/platforms/ruby/performance).
+To learn more about performance monitoring, please visit the [official documentation](https://docs.sentry.io/platforms/ruby/performance).

 ### Usage